 Speaking of your rotation, I’ve got a few more you’re going to want to add to that too.

-Easy Traeger Recipes You’ll Love Over and Over Again
+Easy Traeger Recipes You’ll Love To Make Over and Over Again

 - Traeger Smoked Beef – Oh yeah baby.
 The best barbecue shredded beef I’ve ever personally had.
 Takes forEVER but it is almost all passive so you’ll be okay.
 Set a timer and do your thing.